RunKingProgram/HiRRM/README.md

 ```
 #### Arguments
 #### y
 Phenotype should be either saved as a data frame in R, or recorded in a text file that can be read into R as a data frame.
-For example, here we show the header and first 9 rows of the example:
+For example, here we show the header and first 9 rows of the phenotype:

 |time| trait| id|
 | ---------- | :-----------:  | :-----------: |